transcending1/Review/admin/subpage/modules/module_doc/Export To HDFS.md

 ### 7.timeout
-+ Description

- Connection timeouts, forwarded to the request handler.
-How long to wait for the server to send data before giving up, as a float, or a `(connect_timeout, read_timeout)` tuple.
-If the timeout is reached, an appropriate exception will be raised.
-See the requests_ documentation for details.
+' Connection timeouts, forwarded to the request handler.
+How\n    long to wait for the server to send data before giving up, as a float, or a\n    `(connect_timeout, read_timeout)` tuple.
+If the timeout is reached, an\n    appropriate exception will be raised.
+See the requests_ documentation for\n    details.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |